HONORING PAUL MEYER

 Since PPR’s 2017 cleaning of the pond, FoPP has established an annual pond cleaning paid for by our organization ($5,000), to ensure that build up of runoff sediment and organic matter does not again threaten the pond’s circulating pumps and aeration fountains, and result in a costly and protracted project like the 2017 pond cleaning.

-In the near future, FoPP plans to work on erosion and run-off problems at the park (particularly at the W. Hartwell/Roanoke end of the park).
-This work will require coordination with various City departments, but will also depend greatly upon generous private donations from the community to fund our advocacy and expenditures to correct and heal park landscape problems.
+Looking forward, FoPP plans to work on erosion and runoff problem at the park (particularly at the W. Hartwell/Roanoke entrance to the park).
+This work will require coordination with various City departments but will also depend greatly upon generous donations from the community to fund our advocacy and expenditures to correct and heal park landscape problems.